JamesBMiddleton/portfolio_projects/README.md

 ## Contents

+[Neural Network LED matrix visualisation](https://github.com/JamesBMiddleton/MicrocontrollerANN).
+Implementing a neural network from scratch in C++.
+Running the network on a microcontroller which drives an LED matrix showing a real-time visualisation of the training process.

 [Modern C++ Design Patterns](https://github.com/JamesBMiddleton/DesignPatterns).
 Modern C++ implementations of the Gang of Four's Design Patterns.
 Used as an opportunity to implement a full C++ toolchain; testing with Catch2 + CTest, linting with clang-tidy + clang-format, documentation with Doxygen + GitHub pages and GitHub Actions for CI/CD.

 [Procedural ASCII tree generation](https://github.com/JamesBMiddleton/ASCII_tree_2).
 A terminal-based C++ animation program which procedurally generates coloured tree shaped structures using ASCII characters.

 [Nutrition tracking application](https://github.com/JamesBMiddleton/portfolio_projects/blob/main/nutrition_tracker/README.md).
 Building the basic functionality of a nutrition tracking GUI application using Pandas, Matplotlib and PyQt5.
 A dataset containing ~500,000 foods can be searched, nutritional information for a food can be visualised in reference to an individual's Recommended Daily Intakes (RDIs) and then added to a daily total.

-[PLACES 2020 - Exploring 27 U.S. Health & Lifestyle measures](https://nbviewer.jupyter.org/github/JamesBMiddleton/portfolio_projects/blob/main/places_2020/Notebook.ipynb).
+[PLACES 2020 - Exploring 27 U.S. Health & Lifestyle Measures](https://nbviewer.jupyter.org/github/JamesBMiddleton/portfolio_projects/blob/main/places_2020/Notebook.ipynb).
 Exploring the prevalence of various health and lifestyle measures across the U.S and building a multiple regression model to predict disease prevalence using common risk factors.

 [Building a K-nearest classifier from scratch](https://nbviewer.jupyter.org/github/JamesBMiddleton/portfolio_projects/blob/main/k_nearest_classifier/Notebook.ipynb).
 Explaining the theory and building a train-test split function, normalisation function and K-nearest classifier class using NumPy and random.
 Assessing the classifier's performance when predicting Iris species using petal and sepal width and length.